 The practice was involved with their Patient Participation Group (PPG) and feedback from patients was obtained proactively and the service acted accordingly to improve care delivery.
-There were regular meetings attended by the practice manager and one of the GPs.
 Patient surveys to obtain feedback on different aspects of care delivery were undertaken annually.
+A PPG member we spoke with said that the PPG suggestions like putting posters in the reception area had been actioned.
+They felt that the practice was doing everything it could to encourage patients to engage with the group.